MartynaMisk/Project2018/README.md

 # Project2018

 ## *This respitory was created for a project which concerns Fisher's Iris Data Set.*
-> Fisher's Iris [data set](https://github.com/MartynaMisk/Project2018/blob/master/data/irisdata.csv) that can be found in this respitory.
+> Fisher's Iris data set that can be found in this [data folder](https://github.com/MartynaMisk/Project2018/blob/master/data/irisdata.csv) .

 ### The content of the respitory is as follow:
 ### Background information